How to Get a Bigger Butt (4 Types of Glute Exercises)

 Why the barbell instead of dumbbells?

-TBH, it has a lot to do with personal preferences.
 But beyond that, it’s also because the barbell Romanian deadlift makes it easier to progressive overload over time — it’s challenging to pick up 2 x 40 kg dumbbells off the floor, for example, but much easier to deadlift the same weight with Olympic/bumper plates.

 If needed, you could even avoid picking the weights off the floor altogether (so you save all that lower back strength for during the set instead of before it) by placing the barbell on the safety catches of a squat rack.